chaudhary1337/chaudhary1337.github.io/TryHackMe/Lian_Yu.md

 ... did not work on the user we saw.

-Tracing our steps back, we may have missed something important ... `ls -la` is always preferred over `ls`.
+Tracing our steps back, we may have missed something important: `ls -la` is always preferred over `ls`.
 I took note!

 Here's the interesting file we missed: